-Inheritance tax is only levied by states, but both the federal government and states may collect estate tax.
-As of 2018, the federal estate tax only applies to estates that are worth more than $11.2 million.
-Twelve states and the District of Columbia levy their own estate taxes, and it often only applies to estates over a certain value.
-Only six states still impose an inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
+Inheritance tax is only levied by states, but both the federal government and states may collect estate taxes.
+As of 2022, the federal estate tax only applies to estates worth more than $12.06 million.
+Here’s a breakdown of each tax on the state-level:

 There are steps you can take to mitigate the estate tax so more of your assets go to your beneficiaries.
 For instance, you can gift portions of your estate to your family ahead of time instead of waiting until you die to give everything away.
 Other tactics include setting up an irrevocable life insurance trust, making charitable donations, establishing a family limited partnership and funding a qualified personal residence trust.

 If you don’t come up with an estate plan, your state will take control upon your incapacitation or death.
 If you become disabled, the court will determine how your assets will be used to care for you through a conservatorship or guardianship.
 Similarly, if you die without an estate plan in place, your state will distribute your assets according to its probate laws.